xames3/smart/docs/source/projects/xsnumpy.rst

 But, as always, the system collapsed almost immediately for higher-dimensional vectors.
 What if I added a scalar to a matrix?
 Or a ``(3,)`` array to a ``(3, 3)`` matrix?
 Could I add floats to ints?
-I mean this lot works in normal math, right?
+I mean, this lot works in normal maths, right?
 Each new **"simple"** operation posed a challenge in itself.
 I realised I wasn't just adding or multiplying numbers but recreating NumPy's `broadcasting`_ rules.

-Trust me lads, nothing compared to the chaos caused by the matrix multiplication.
-Whilst coding the initial draft of the ``__matmul__``, I remember discussing this with my friend, :ref:`cast-sameer-mathad`.
+Trust me, lads, nothing compared to the chaos caused by the matrix multiplication.
+Whilst coding the initial draft of the |xp.ndarray.matmul|_, I remember discussing this with my mate, :ref:`Sameer <cast-sameer-mathad>`.
 I thought it'd be just a matter of looping through rows and columns, summing them element-wise.
-Classic high school math, if you ask me.
+Classic high school maths, if you ask me.
 And it worked as well... until I tried with higher-dimensional arrays.
 This is where I realised that matrix multiplication isn't just about rows and columns but about correctly handling **batch dimensions** for higher-order tensors.
 I found myself diving into NumPy's documentation, reading about the **Generalised Matrix Multiplication (GEMM)** routines and how broadcasting affects the output shapes.

 .. note::